Kerberos Constrained Delegation for single sign-on (SSO) to your apps with Application Proxy

 There are several mechanisms that define how to send the Kerberos ticket in such requests.
 Most non-Windows servers expect to receive it in form of SPNEGO token.
 This mechanism is supported on Azure AD Application Proxy, but is disabled by default.
 A connector can be configured for SPNEGO or standard Kerberos token, but not both.

 If you configure a connector machine for SPNEGO, make sure that all other connectors in that Connector group are also configured with SPNEGO.
 Applications expecting standard Kerberos token should be routed through other connectors that are not configured for SPNEGO.
+Some web applications accept both formats without requiring any change in configuration.

 To enable SPNEGO: